gashawgedef/Steghub_Devops_Engineering_Projects/project-10-Load_Balancer_Web_Solution_Nginx_SSL_TSL/self_study_challenges_solutions.md

+#Project 10-Self Study, Challenges And Solutions
-# Read about different DNS record types and they use
+## Read about different DNS record types and they use

 **What is a DNS Record?**